pradel/esbuild-node-externals/esbuild-node-externals/README.md

 ## Inspiration

-This package and the implementation are inspired by the awesome work of @liady on [webpack-node-externals](https://github.com/liady/webpack-node-externals) for webpack and @Septh on [rollup-plugin-node-externals](https://github.com/Septh/rollup-plugin-node-externals) for rollup.
+This package and the implementation are inspired by the work of @liady on [webpack-node-externals](https://github.com/liady/webpack-node-externals) for webpack and @Septh on [rollup-plugin-node-externals](https://github.com/Septh/rollup-plugin-node-externals) for rollup.

 ## License